 "Spike might disagree with you, I sucked at training today."
 She laughed.
-"But you still sound surprised when you say that I'm the slayer.
+"But you still sound surprised when you say I'm the slayer.
 Is it that hard to believe?"

-"No. I mean I believe it.
+"No. I mean, I believe it.
 I've seen you kick some serious vampire butt since you and the watcher from hell rode back into town.
 But dealing with you being the slayer is another thing altogether."

 "So how are you doing with the whole superpower secret identity thing?"

-"Now, grasshopper, your powers must be only used to help others."
+"Now, grasshopper, your powers must only be used to help others."
 Xander struck a sage-like pose.

 She could tell he wanted to disagree with her, to encourage her.
 But he didn't want to lie.

 Dawn shot him a look.
 He was still scared of the older slayer.
 "She's changed, Xander."

 Xander started to walk faster.
 Anger and unhappiness were clear when he spoke.
 "Oh yeah.
 Sure she has.
 She's out there killing vamps with the same 'wicked' zest she always had.
 It's just a matter of time before she snaps again."

 "What?
 That's supposed to make me feel better?
 She's okay because Spike says so?
 What is that?
 Professional courtesy from one homicidal maniac to another?"

 "Right."
 He stopped her as they rounded the corner to the shop.
 "Dawn...you and Spike...you're not ummm..."